bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 - **Relevancy:** Determine if the response effectively answers the query and if it aligns with the source nodes.
 - **Response Generation Time:** Larger chunk sizes increase the volume of information processed by the LLM to generate an answer, slowing down the system and affecting its responsiveness.

+Evaluation processes and metrics will be covered in more detail in the **Evaluation** section of this post.

 #### 1.3.2.
 Embedding
 Embedding models accept text as input and generate a vector to capture the text's semantics.
 This vector representation enables similarity search by mapping both external data and user queries onto the same space.
 This mathematical relationship facilitates semantic search, enabling users to input a query and locate documents closely related to its meaning.

 When selecting an indexing model, it's crucial to weigh trade-offs between performance, cost, compatibility, and privacy:
 - **Quality vs Cost:** The chosen indexing model affects the quality of stored embeddings and the relevance of retrieved contexts.
 Proprietary and larger models typically offer better performance but may come with higher costs.
 - **Speed:** Slow indexing models can impact the response time, affecting user experience.
-Speed is critical, as indexing occurs not only during embedding of new data but also at synthesis time when generating responses.
+Speed is critical, as indexing occurs not only during embedding of new data but also during the embedding of a user query.
 - **Compatibility and Scalability:** Changing the indexing model requires re-indexing all data, which can be resource-intensive, especially for large datasets.
 Thus, it's essential to choose a model that balances current needs with future scalability and efficiency.
 - **Privacy:** Data privacy concerns, especially in sensitive domains like finance and healthcare, may influence the choice of embedding services.
 - **Embedding Types:** Various embedding types address unique challenges and requirements in different domains.
 Understanding your use case helps in selecting the appropriate embedding type, whether dense embeddings for capturing semantic meaning or sparse embeddings for specific information.
 Additionally, multi-vector embeddings or variable dimension embeddings offer innovative approaches to address specific needs.